Maximal Inequalities and Some Applications: Preliminaries

 A further characterization of the exponent $\psi_X$ is to say that it is a \emph{continuous negative definite function} with $\psi_X(0)=0$; negative definite means that the matrix $\left(\psi(\xi_i)+\overline{\psi(\xi_j)}-\psi(\xi_i-\xi_j)\right)_{i,j}$ is for any $n\in\nat$ and $\xi_1,\dots,\xi_n\in\real$ positive hermitian.

 We remark that, in particular, $\RE\psi_X(\xi)\geq 0$ and $\xi\mapsto\sqrt{|\psi_X(\xi)|}$ is subadditive, i.e.\ $\sqrt{|\psi_X(\xi+\eta)|} \leq \sqrt{|\psi_X(\xi)|}+\sqrt{|\psi_X(\eta)|}$ for all $\xi,\eta\in\real$.
-Standard references on (continuous) negative definite functions are Berg \& Forst \cite{ber-for75} and Jacob \cite[Vol.~1]{jacob1-3}.
+Standard references on (continuous) negative definite functions are Berg \& Forst~\cite{ber-for75} and Jacob~\cite[Vol.~1]{jacob1-3}.

-We will also need the following \enquote{maximum functions} which describe the maximum of $|\psi_X(\xi)|$ and $\RE\psi_X(\xi)$ on balls with radius $\ell>0$:
+We will also need the following \emph{maximum functions} which describe the maximum of $|\psi_X(\xi)|$ and $\RE\psi_X(\xi)$ on balls with radius $\ell>0$:

-These maximum functions are also important for estimates of the transition densities of L\'evy and L\'evy-type processes, see e.g.\ Knopova \& Kulik \cite{kno-kul13,kno-kul17}, Knopova~\cite{knopova14}, Grzywny~\cite{grz14} or Grzywny \& Szczypkowski \cite{grz-scz20}.
+These maximum functions are also important for estimates of the transition densities of L\'evy and L\'evy-type processes, see e.g.\ Knopova \& Kulik~\cite{kno-kul13,kno-kul17}, Knopova~\cite{knopova14}, Grzywny~\cite{grz14} or Grzywny \& Szczypkowski~\cite{grz-scz20}.

 \paragraph{Censored second moments.} Thinking of variances of random variables, it is often useful to require finite second moments -- but this is not always the case.
 The following construction will serve as a partial substitute when there are no finite second moments.
-If $\mu$ is a measure on $\real$, we define its \emph{truncated second moment}, the \emph{tail} and the \emph{censored second moment}, respectively, as
+If $\mu$ is a measure on $\real$, we define its \emph{truncated second moment}, the \emph{tail} and the \emph{censored second moment}, respectively, as It is not hard to see that $D(\mu;\ell) \leq D(\mu;\ell_0)$ for all $0<\ell_0 < \ell$.